capn-serg/MultiGet/README.md

   $ ./MultiGet
   [OPTIONS] url
 --output string
-    Write output to <file> instead of default --chunk_size int
+    Write output to specific directory instead of default --chunk_size int
     Size in bytes of download chunks.
 Defaults to 1MB.
 --num_chunks int
     Number of chunks to download.
 Defaults to 4.
 --max_size int
     Maximum size in bytes to download.
 Will respect --chunk_size  or --num_chunks options.
 Will use --num_chunks if both are set.
   ```
   - Add the required file url that supports HTTP Range
   - Add any additional options.